kiwilan/typescriptable-laravel/README.md

 You can install the package via composer:

-With Laravel 11+
+With Laravel 11+ and PHP 8.2

 ```bash
 composer require kiwilan/typescriptable-laravel
 ```

-With Laravel 9-10
+With Laravel 9-10 and PHP 8.1

 ```
 composer require kiwilan/typescriptable-laravel:1.12.03